Indiana Jones’ box office destiny? A lukewarm $60 million debut in North America

 “Dial of Destiny’s” underwhelming debut comes just a few weeks after both Warner Bros.’
 “The Flash” and Disney/Pixar’s “Elemental” had lackluster openings in North America.
 “Elemental,” like Indy 5, also premiered at Cannes to middling reception.

-Things will only get more challenging for “Dial of Destiny” in the coming weeks with a crowded July.
+Disney has a “clear weekend” ahead with no competing blockbusters, when studio heads can reasonably hope for more families and older audiences to buy tickets.
+But things will only get more challenging for “Dial of Destiny” in the coming weeks with a crowded July.
 “Mission: Impossible-Dead Reckoning Part I” opens on July 12, followed by “Oppenheimer” and “Barbie” on July 21.

+“The ups and downs at the box office are giving us whiplash,” Dergarabedian said.
+“And we’re still on the cusp of some of the biggest movies of the summer.”